 You can always protect yourself from being drugged by staying vigilant and alert at all times.
-Here are a few things that can help you avoid any unwanted experience with the club drugs:
+Here are a few things that can help you avoid any unwanted experiences with club drugs:

-Do not leave alcoholic beverages unattended; hold it in your hand always.
+- Do not leave alcoholic beverages unattended; hold them in your hand always.

 Treatment for Club Drugs: